Why should I join?

 Our one-on-one career advisement, via phone or video chat, with a Career Program Counselor offers you personalized support with every part of the job application and career search process.
 While we do not directly place students in jobs, we work closely with employers and hiring agencies to help you apply and interview for direct positions once you are ready.

-You are signed up for or graduated from our HSE Program
+You are signed up for or graduated from our HSE or College Program

 Access to a device (computer/ laptop/ iPad/ smartphone) and wireless service

 SUNY’s Bronx EOC offers tuition-free academic and vocational training programs to help individuals advance their education and career.
 Some programs that have been consistently of interest to GO students are Medical Assistant, Emergency Medical Technician and Microsoft Office Specialist.
 Job placement assistance is provided upon completion of program.

 Per Scholas is an intensive and transformative program that offers multiple tracks to help low-income individuals launch a career in the technology industry.
 They offer a variety of full and part-time programs such as IT Support, Network Engineer, Cyber Security, Web Developer and IT Engineer.
 Graduates of any of the programs are provided with job placement assistance.